duskb1t/duskb1t.github.io/_posts/intelligence/2024-05-08-htb-intelligence.md

 main()
 ```

-Executed it and downloaded a total of 84 files.
+Executed it, downloading a total of 84 files.
 Our guesses were right.

 ```bash
 python3 [intelligence.py](http://intelligence.py/) -t 10.129.95.154